marafiq/adnanrafiq/blog/2023-07-13-records-csharp-a-true-value-type/index.md

 :::note

-If you do not like to implement the comparable interfaces manually, you can write source generator to do this for you on build time.
+If you do not like to implement the comparable interfaces automatically, you can write source generator to do this for you on build time.

 :::